microsoft/PowerPlatformConnectors/independent-publisher-connectors/InstagramBasicDisplay/readme.md

 You must then enter this access token in the connector to get the instagram feeds from the authenticated user.

 ## Known Limitations
-nstagram Basic API only allows access to basic data such as user profiles and photos.
+Instagram Basic Display API only allows access to basic data such as user profiles and photos.
 It does not provide access to more advanced features such as direct messaging, insights, and analytics.

 ## Supported Operations
 ### Get My Details